publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptC/m__us_usc_t42_s247e.md

 >         “(3)

->          In the case of each individual who as of the date of the enactment of this Act is a Federal employee with a position at the Center and is, for duty at the Center, receiving the pay differential under section 208(e) of the Public Health Service Act \[[section 210(e) of this title][/us/usc/t42/s210/e]\] or under [section 5545(d) of title 5][/us/usc/t5/s5545/d], United States Code:
+>          In the case of each individual who as of the date of the enactment of this Act is a Federal employee with a position at the Center and is, for duty at the Center, receiving the pay differential under section 208(e) of the Public Health Service Act \[[42 U.S.C.
+210(e)][/us/usc/t42/s210/e]\] or under [section 5545(d) of title 5][/us/usc/t5/s5545/d], United States Code:

 >             “(A) If as of the date of the transfer under subsection (b) the individual is eligible for an annuity under section 8336 or 8412 of title 5, United States Code, then once the individual separates from the service and thereby becomes entitled to receive the annuity, the pay differential shall be included in the computation of the annuity if the individual separated from the service not later than the expiration of the 90-day period beginning on the date of the transfer.